Herbert Pratten

-Herbert Edward Pratten (7 May 1865 – 7 May 1928) was an Australian politician.
+Herbert Edward Pratten (7 May 1865 – 7 May 1928) was an Australian businessman and politician.
 He served as Minister for Health (1924–1925) and Minister for Trade and Customs (1924–1928) in the Bruce–Page government.

-He became a Senator for New South Wales in 1917, but resigned in 1921 to seek election to the House of Representatives where he served until his death in 1928.
+Pratten was born in England.
+He joined John Lysaght and Co. at the age of 15 and moved to Sydney in 1884 to join the firm's Australian division.
+He developed diverse business interests across printing, mining and the food and beverage industry, and became known as a writer on Australia's commercial relationship with Asia.
+Pratten was elected as a Senator for New South Wales at the 1917 federal election, representing the Nationalist Party.
+He transferred to the House of Representatives at the 1921 Parramatta by-election and was considered a candidate to replace Billy Hughes as Nationalist leader and prime minister after the 1922 election.
+The role was taken by S. M. Bruce and Pratten went on to serve as a minister in the new government from 1924 until his death in 1928.

 Early life

 Pratten was born on 7 May 1865 in Mangotsfield, Gloucestershire, England.
 He was the son of Ann Rebecca (née Vowles) and Herbert Graham Pratten; his mother died in 1870.

 Pratten was educated at the Merchant Venturers' Technical College and the Bristol Trade and Mining School.
 At the age of 15, he joined the iron and steel company John Lysaght and Co., based in Bristol.
 He was sent to Sydney in 1884 to become a clerk at the firm's new Australian branch, working under William Sandford at Five Dock.